sosedoff/slack-notify/README.md

 ## Gotchas

-Some of the issues while Slack is in beta:
+Current issues with Slack API:

-- No message raised if domain is not valid
+- No message raised if team subdomain is invalid
-- Slack raises error 500 on bad request
+- 500 server error is raised on bad requests

 ## License